Prag8855/aab/content/guides/german-health-insurance.md

 **If you [lose your job](/guides/losing-your-job)**, you might get [free health insurance](#free-health-insurance).
 Otherwise, you pay the [minimum amount](/glossary/Mindestbeitrag): around {{GKV_MIN_COST_SELF_PAY|cur}}€ per month.

+If you move from a [EU](/glossary/European%20Union) country, your health insurance from your previous country usually covers you until you start working.[^57]

-If you move from a non-EU country, you might need expat health insurance.
+If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).
 It covers you until you start working.
 When you start working, you must switch to public or private health insurance.
-A [health insurance broker](#insurance-brokers) can do it for you.[^42]
+A [health insurance broker](#insurance-brokers) arrange this for you.[^42]

-If you move from a EU country, your health insurance from your previous country usually covers you until you start working.[^57]

 ### Health insurance for students

 **If you are under 30 years old**, you pay the student tariff: around {{GKV_COST_STUDENT|cur}}€ per month for [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
-You can also get [private health insurance](/glossary/private%20Krankenversicherung), but it's usually a little more expensive.
-Public health insurance is usually the best option for students.[^59] If you are under 25 years old, you can sometimes get [free health insurance](#free-health-insurance).
+If you are under 25 years old, you can sometimes get [free health insurance](#free-health-insurance).
+Public health insurance is usually the best option for students.[^59] You can also get [private health insurance](/glossary/private%20Krankenversicherung), but it's usually a little more expensive.

 **If you are over 30 years old**, you can't get the student tariff.
 [Public health insurance](/glossary/gesetzliche%20Krankenversicherung) costs around [{{GKV_MIN_COST_SELF_PAY|cur}}€ per month](/glossary/Mindestbeitrag).[^25] [Private health insurance](/glossary/private%20Krankenversicherung) might be cheaper for you.
 You can't get [free health insurance](#free-health-insurance).